Young Adult Author Laura Taylor Namey: TRIPLE CROWN

 LAURA SEGAL STEGMAN

-Hi, everybody.
-I'm Laura Segal Stegman, author of the Summer of Luck trilogy, and I'm presenting four author conversations on SCBWI's blog in July.
+Hi, everyone.
+I'm Laura Segal Stegman, author of the Summer of L.U.C.K. trilogy, and I'm presenting four author conversations on SCBWI's blog in July.

 LS